keanecjy/keanecjy/README.md

 ### Hi there, I'm a 2nd year Computer Science student in NUS!

-- 👯 I enjoy working with React building mobile applications
+- 👯 I enjoy working with React and building mobile applications
 - 🔭 I’m currently working on Sort-Algo, a sorting visualiser web application

 ## Languages & Technologies